 - Frameworks can increase productivity: By providing pre-built components and tools and adhering to industry standards, frameworks allow developers to focus on the unique aspects of their applications rather than spending time on basic tasks.

-Now that you have enough theoretical background, let’s go over the top 25 Python frameworks in 2023.
+Now that you have enough theoretical background, let’s go over the top 25 Python frameworks.

 Here are 25 of the most popular Python frameworks, divided into sections by functionality.